billg-splunk/bg-utils/fluentd/Standalone_fluentd_Windows.md

   log_level info
 </system>
 ```
+* Restart the fluentd service for the changes to take effect

+## Testing
 * You can test this config by sending the following
 ```
 echo %COMPUTERNAME%,"Here is sample text, sir...">>c:\log-test.log